Sachin135/Sachin135/README.md

 <h1 align="center">Hi 👋, I'm Sachin Khanna</h1>
-<h3 align="center">An engineer at heart driven by a passion for building real-world solutions using hardware and software.</h3>
+<h3 align="center">An engineer at heart driven by a passion for building real-world solutions using hardware and software.
+I am currently pursuing a degree in Computer Engineering at the University of Illinois at Urbana-Champaign.
+I am particularly enthusiastic about exploring the digital design industry through FPGA/ASIC Design, Computer Architecture, AI acceleration, and embedded systems development.
+My technical interests span hardware-software co-design, RTL design + verification with SystemVerilog and UVM, and optimizing compute pipelines for real-time applications.
+I aim to contribute meaningfully to cutting-edge innovations in low-latency and high-performance digital systems.</h3>

 - 📫 How to reach me **sachin.khanna135@gmail.com**